EvolOsEIP/mobileApp/mobile_app/BTP.md

 ### **Scenario 4: *Users' data tracking***

-**Role Involved:** *Regular user*
+**Role Involved:** *Admin* and *Regular user*

-**Objective:** *Ensure that an user can view and analyze user progress.*
+**Objective:** *Ensure that a user can view and make changes on followed learners.*

-**Preconditions:** *Some users must already have activity history (courses/evaluations completed).*
+**Preconditions:** *Some learners must already be followed.*

 **Test Steps:**

-1. Navigate to the "User Tracking" section of the dashboard.
+1. Navigate to the "Home page" section of the dashboard.
-2. Browse the list of users and select one.
+2. Browse the list of learners and select one.
-3. View the user's activity summary: completed courses, time spent, and assessment scores.
+3. View the learners's details.
-4. Filter users by progress level or specific modules.
-5. See the user's feedback
+4. check the learners feedbacks.
+5. try to delete a learner.

+**Expected Outcome:**

+- User can view accurate and structured user data.
+- User can unfollow a learner.
+- User can have the feedbacks from learners on his courses.
 ### **Scenario 5: *Content Visibility***

 **Role Involved:** *Admin*